 Stories must be formatted for publication on WordPress (the platform we use for our website).
 This means:

 - Skip one full blank line between each paragraph.

 - Indicate section breaks with text of your choice, but do not use hard returns or multiple blank lines.

-- Smilies become emoticons in WordPress.
+- Smilies become emoticons.

 Stories are expected to arrive in near-publication-ready condition.
 Too many errors in grammar, mechanics, and formatting make the story unacceptable for publication.
 In general, the technical errors should take the editor no more than half an hour to fix.
 If the story needs technical attention greater than we editors have time to give, the story will be bounced back to the author to fix before resubmission.

 We do our level best to run every story we get as close to the way the author intended it to run as we can.
 Authors should still expect to receive constructive criticism from the editors.